 Factory-Built Housing Revenue Recognition - Retail.
-Sales by Company-owned retail locations are generally recognized when the customer has entered into a legally binding sales contract, the home is delivered and permanently located at the customer's site, accepted by the customer, title has transferred and funding is assured.
+Sales by Company-owned retail locations are generally recognized when the customer has entered into a legally binding sales contract, the home is delivered and permanently located at the customer's site, accepted by the customer, title has transferred and funding is probable.

 Site Improvements on Retail Sales.
 Under previous guidance, the Company recorded the sales of subcontracted ancillary services, such as preparation of the home site or other exterior enhancements, net of associated costs.
 Such services are provided as a convenience to the customer.
 As the Company is involved in the selection of subcontractors, under ASC 606, we have concluded that it is appropriate to recognize the sale of these ancillary services on a gross basis.
-The revenue associated with these programs for the three months ended June 30, 2018 and July 1, 2017 were \$6.5 million and \$5.1 million, respectively.
+The revenues associated with these programs for the three months ended December 29, 2018 and December 30, 2017 were \$5.9 million and \$5.5 million, respectively.
+The revenues associated with these programs for the nine months ended December 29, 2018 and December 30, 2017 were \$18.7 million and \$15.6 million, respectively.